alecxe/scrapy-fake-useragent/README.rst

 ---------------------------

 This middleware comes with two already pre-implemented User-Agent providers.
-The configuration for these providers is independant and also specific for the underlying libraries.
+The configuration for these providers is independent and also specific for the underlying libraries.
 For understanding which are the values you can set for each provider, refer to the libraries cited before.

 ### fake-useragent